Leafy Eco Adapt (LEA)

 Vision.

-To foster a thriving society where all people, especially women, youth and marginalized groups lives in a harmony with nature, empower to secure food, restore the environment, and adapt to a changing climate.
+To foster a thriving society where all people, especially women, youth and marginalized group lives in a harmony with nature, empower to secure food, restore the environment, and adapt to a changing climate.

 Core Values.